igaro/app/README.md

 Documentation is online and also forms the basis of the github repo you download locally.
 You'll instantly have an Igaro App to customize to your own requirements.

+The current release is: 1.0.0.
+Use git tag to show releases.

 ## Overview

 [http://app.igaro.com/overview](http://app.igaro.com/overview)